-- (2)(a) If any public agency other than an educational agency is otherwise obligated under federal or state law, or assigned responsibility under state policy or pursuant to subsection (1) of this section, to provide or pay for any services that are also considered special education or related services such as, but not limited to, assistive technology devices and services, related services, whether provided designed instruction or related services; supplementary aids and services, and transition services that are necessary for ensuring FAPE to students eligible for special education, the noneducational public agency must fulfill that responsibility, either directly or obligation or contract or other arrangement pursuant to subsection (1) of this - (b) A noneducational public agency described in subsections (1)(a) and (2) of this section may not disqualify an eligible service for Medicaid reimbursement because that service is provided in a school context. - (c) If a public agency other than an educational agency fails to provide or pay for the special education and related services described in (a) of this subsection, the school district developing the student's IEP must provide or pay for these services to the student in a timely manner.
-The school district is authorized to claim reimbursement for the services from the noneducational public agency that failed to provide or pay for these services and that agency must reimburse the school district or state agency in accordance with the terms of the interagency agreement or other mechanism described in subsection (1) of this section. - (3) The requirements of subsection (1) of this section may be met through: - (a) State statute or regulation; - (b) Signed agreements between respective agency officials that clearly identify the responsibilities of each agency relating to the provision of services; or - (c) Other appropriate written methods determined by the superintendent of the office of public instruction.

-WAC 392-172A-07005 Students eligible for special education who are covered by public benefits or insurance or private insurance.
-(1) A school district may use the Medicaid or other public benefits or insurance programs in which a student participates to provide or pay for services required under this part, as permitted under the public benefits or insurance program, subsection (2) of this section.

-(2) With regard to services required to provide FAPE to an

-eligible student, the school district:
+- (b) A non-educational public agency described in subsections (1) (a) and (2) of this section may not disqualify an eligible service for medicaid reimbursement because that service is provided in a school context. - (c) If a non-educational public agency other than a school district fails to provide or pay for the special education and related services described in (a) of this subsection, the school district developing the student's IEP must provide or pay for these services to the student in a timely manner.
+The school district is authorized to claim reimbursement for the services from the non-educational public agency that failed to provide or pay for these services and that agency must reimburse the school district or state agency in accordance with the terms of the interagency agreement or other mechanism described in subsection (1) of this section. - (3) The requirements of subsection (1) of this section may be met through: - (a) State statute or regulation; - (b) Signed agreements between respective agency officials that clearly identify the responsibilities of each agency relating to the provision of services; or - (c) Other appropriate written methods determined by the superintendent of the office of public instruction. - WAC 392-172A-07005 Students eligible for special education who are covered by public benefits or insurance or private insurance.
+(1) A school district may use the medicaid or other public benefits or insurance programs in which a student participates to provide or pay for services required under Part B of the act, as permitted under the public benefits or insurance program, except as provided under subsection (2) of this section. - (2) With regard to services required to provide FAPE to an eligible student, the school district: - (a) May not require parents to sign up for or enroll in public benefits or insurance programs in order for their student to receive FAPE under Part B of the act; - (b) May not require parents to incur an out-of-pocket expense such as the payment of a deductible or co-pay amount incurred in filing a claim for services provided pursuant to this part, but may pay the cost that the parents otherwise would be required to pay; - (c) May not use a student's benefits under a public benefits or insurance program if that use would: - (i) Decrease available lifetime coverage or any other insured benefit; - (ii) Result in the family paying for services that would otherwise be covered by the public benefits or insurance program and that are required for the student outside of the time the student is in school: - (iii) Increase premiums or lead to the discontinuation of benefits or insurance; or - (iv) Risk loss of eligibility for home and community-based waivers, based on aggregate health-related expenditures; and - (d) Prior to accessing a student's or parent's public benefits or insurance for the first time, and after providing notification to the student's parents consistent with subsection (3) of this section, the school district must obtain written, parental consent that: - (i) Meets the requirements of 34C.F.R.Sec.99.30 and WAC 392-172A-05225, which consent must specify: